Jump to:

 Patho-anatomy/physiology

 Clubfoot is characterized not only by alignment issues, but also by changes in shape and size of the involved bones.
-The deformity causes changes at the talocalcaneonavicular joint which is displaced medially and internally rotated.
-The talus normally overlies the calcaneus.
+The small sized foot and distorted talus are the most prominent features.
+Normally, the talus overlies the calcaneus.
 It is held within the ankle mortise and articulates anteriorly with the navicular.
-In clubfoot, it is smaller and externally rotated, causing a significant deformity.
+In clubfoot, the talus is smaller and externally rotated, causing a significant deformity.
 The navicular is displaced medially.
-Soft tissue shortening in the posterior and medial compartments of the foot and ankle also occurs1,3,5.
+These changes result in medial displacement and internal rotation of the talocalcaneonavicular joint.
+Soft tissue shortening in the posterior and medial compartments of the foot and ankle also occurs, which keeps the foot in adduction and equinovarus position.6

-Clubfoot can have postural and structural characteristics that are classified by the Pirani and Demeglio scales.
-These numerical scales apply a point-based valuation of physical characteristics of the foot, that when tallied correlate with the severity of the deformity.
-They have been shown to be reliable and reproducible to assess the deformity and monitor progress3,6.
+Clubfoot can have postural and structural characteristics that are classified by the Pirani and Dimeglio scales.
+These numerical scales apply a point-based valuation of physical characteristics of the foot that, when tallied, correlate with the severity of the deformity.
+They have been shown to be reliable and reproducible to assess the deformity, monitor progress of treatment, and identify early relapse.5,7

 Specific secondary or associated conditions and complications

-Idiopathic clubfoot should not delay normal growth and development, although patients demonstrate gait impairments7.
-Associated complications include chronic pain, stiffness, and skin lesions related to abnormal pressure and weight bearing on the lateral side of the foot.
+Although patients demonstrate gait impairments, idiopathic clubfoot should not delay normal growth and development.8 Associated complications include chronic pain, stiffness, and skin lesions related to abnormal pressure and weight bearing on the lateral side of the foot.

 Essentials of Assessment